nyggus/easycheck/README.rst

       ...
     IncorrectNameTypeError: Argument name must be a string.

-If you do not want any message to be printed, use :code:`message=None`.
+If you want to ensure that no message is printed, even for a custom exception, override the default behaviour by passing an empty string :code:`message=''`.
 You can also add a custom message:

 .. code-block:: python